kohithms/DevOpsCode/Automatically Update Release Notes in the Azure DevOps Wiki pages/HowTo.md

 ## Pipeline Configuration

-### Task 1 : Generate Release Notes for Pipeline Builds or Releases
+### Task 1 : "Generate Release Notes for Pipeline Builds or Releases"

 - Add "Generate Release Notes for Pipeline Builds or Releases" Task in the pipeline.

 - Set "Output file" to "$(System.DefaultWorkingDirectory)\releasenotes.md"

 - Add below template in the task "Tempalte" field

 ```html